 Because it’s such a versatile ingredient, you’ll find salicylic acid in all types of skincare products, including:

-Over-the-counter products contain anywhere between 0.5% and 2% salicylic acid.
+Salicylic acid is available in a variety of concentrations.
+Over-the-counter products to treat acne contain anywhere between 0.5% and 2% salicylic acid.

 What are the best salicylic acid products?